 Sec.
-6 Benefit Continuation
+6 Benefit Continuation - Board Paid

-Employee benefits referred to in Sections 2, 3 and 4 above shall be maintained by the Board for all employees on authorized leaves of absence for reasons of sickness for a period of twelve (12) months after the expiration of sick leave.
-(Article 14).

-In the case of an employee's death, benefits will be extended six (6) months.
+- (a) Employee benefits referred to in Sections 2, 3 and 4 above shall be maintained by the Board for all employees on authorized leaves of absence for reasons of sickness for a period of twelve (12) months after the expiration of sick leave.
+(Article 14). - (b) In the case of an employee's death, benefits will be extended six (6) months at the cost of the Employer.